'To say I’m worried is an understatement': Small businesses struggle to navigate new normal post-circuit breaker

 A paper released by the American National Bureau of Economic Research found that between February and April this year, US businesses with fewer than 50 employees saw employment declines of more than 25 per cent, while those with more than 100 employees saw declines of 15 to 20 per cent.

-“We expect Singapore’s labour market to mirror some of these patterns,” said Dr Chua, noting that the majority of firms in the hardest-hit sectors such as food & beverage and entertainment are SMEs.
+“We expect Singapore’s labour market to mirror some of these patterns,” said Dr Chua, noting that the majority of firms in the hardest-hit sectors such as food and beverage and entertainment are SMEs.

 He predicts that Singapore could see between 150,000 to 200,000 job losses this year.